arcus/education_modules/regular_expressions_boundaries_anchors/regular_expressions_boundaries_anchors.md

 We can also use the caret symbol in an "except for" clause in our regular expression.
 For example, what if at a given position in a pattern, any character is possible except for a hash mark (#)?
 We can say "except for" by using `^` as the first character within square brackets: `[^#]`.

 We can add multiple characters that should not appear within the square brackets.
 If any character except for  #, 5, ., and % are permitted at a given location in a string, we could express that with the regular expression list `[^#5\.%]`.
-For example, `[ABXYZ]` means "any of these: A, B, X, Y, or Z", while `[^ABXYZ]` means "anything that **isn't** one of these: A, B, X, Y, and Z."
+For example, `[ABXYZ]` means "any of these: A, B, X, Y, or Z," while `[^ABXYZ]` means "anything that **isn't** one of these: A, B, X, Y, and Z."

 <div class = "important">
 <b style="color: rgb(var(--color-highlight));">Important note</b><br>